abuomerSD/restaurant-management-system/README.md

 Meal:

-- id (hidden , it's only from development use)
+- id (hidden , it's only for development use)
 - name
 - price
 - quantity